NiklasMerz/cordova-plugin-servo-webview/README.md

 cordova plugin add https://github.com/NiklasMerz/cordova-plugin-servo-webview
 ```

-Because your app assets are served with a local webserver you need to adjust this in your config.xml:
+Because app assets are served with a local web server you need to adjust this in config.xml:

 ```xml
 <content src="http://localhost:5000" />